 Have you done this?
 Where do you find your support?
 Leave a comment on this post below and tell us how you find help, support, fellowship, and encouragement.
 Talk to us, and let’s talk to each other.

-Watch this video first - it's short, and it's John talking to a small group that is ready to start their study through the book, The Cure.
+Watch this video first - it's short, and it's John talking about two roads, from the book, The Cure.
 It will give you a glimpse into John's personality and caring nature - then you'll hear him on today's Episode 61 of the 200churches Podcast!

 May we introduce to you, for the first of what we hope will be many appearances on the 200churches Podcast, John Lynch!
 John is from Phoenix, AZ where he is one of the pastors at Open Door Fellowship Church.
 John has been there for thirty years.
 John, along with his friends Bill Thrall and Bruce McNicol, have written the book, The Cure - What if God isn't who you think he is, and neither are you

 This book, The Cure, has made a significant impact on many people in our church, and we were able to hoodwink John into joining us live in the opulent and luxurious 200churches Podcast Studio to record this episode for you!
 John was speaking in the area, and we sent a car, and spirited him away in the dark of night to join us in the studio.

 One of our church members, Steve Mason, who read the book, and whose life was changed by it, drove out and picked John up.
 Steve has been a HUGE blessing to our church, as we have seen the transformation Jesus has made in his life, and as we have been blessed by his love for us.
 The truth is, Steve’s wife Pam has also been changed by the message of the Cure, that God’s grace is so much stronger than our efforts – and Pam made two mouth watering pies that we consumed upon completion of the recording.
 Consumed like wild, ravenous wolves!